wimagguc/jquery-latitude-longitude-picker-gmaps/README.md

 - If the search has results, the first element will appear on the map (with the default zoom value 11)
 - You can set default latitude, longitude and zoom values in the hidden fields
 - If you don't give an ID to the map, the script generates one; feel free to use custom ID's though

+With reverse lookup:
+- To disable it, set queryLocationNameWhenLatLngChanges to false among the params
+- After the position change you'll have the location name in the gllpLocationName field
+- If there is no value, the field will be emptied
+- The "location_changed" event will also be fired with the gllLatlonPicker Node JQuery object as attribute

 With latitude, longitude and zoom fields:
 - You can set your own latitude, longitude and zoom values.
 The map shows your data after pressing the update button.